spacesprotocol/spaces-website/content/blog/may-2026-update/index.md

 Every one of those 100 million handles is committed to a single 32-byte tree root on Bitcoin.
 One tiny on-chain footprint, millions of sovereign handles, each as verifiable as Bitcoin itself.
 Once issued, a handle can't be revoked or expire.
 It's yours forever.

 Note: faucet handles are intended for experimentation.
 Normally, when you register a sovereign handle through an operator, you hand over only your public key and they include it in the batch.
-The faucet pre-generates the key pairs itself and bundles them into a batch, which is what makes claiming so cheap.
-You can also rotate your key once you claim.
+The faucet pre-generates the key pairs itself and bundles them into a batch, so you can claim a handle that's already issued.
+The secret key is deleted from the faucet when you claim, but you can also rotate your key after.

 <iframe data-src="picker-flow.html" class="post-iframe" inert tabindex="-1" scrolling="no" style="height:720px" title="Pick a handle"></iframe>